What is patient and public involvement?

-Meaningful PPI moves beyond communicating science to the public, to involve people in the design and delivery of research.
+Meaningful PPI moves beyond communicating science to the public, to involving people in the design and delivery of research

 PPI does not refer to the recruitment of participants to a study.
 Although participation, engagement and involvement can be linked, and each forms an important part of research, they are considered to be distinct activities.
 For example: